With eFootball taking over from the PES franchise, what can we expect from the popular game mode Master League?

-Latest - Master League will return
+Latest - Master League coming to mobile!

 Despite all the changes and the game now being free to play, Master League will still be available.